Homily for the First Sunday of Lent (A) (01st March, 2020) on the Gospel

 In today’s gospel, the tempter tempted Jesus.
 Note that the tempter did not tempt Jesus immediately he went into the wilderness despite the fact that the bible tells us that Jesus was led into the wilderness for that purpose.
-It was as if the devil (tempter) waited for the appropriate time.
+The devil (tempter) waited for the appropriate time.
 This did not happen until Jesus had fasted forty days and forty nights and was very hungry.
 Any hungry person ought to desire food.
 The tempter cashed in on this natural desire: “If you are the Son of God, command these stones to become loaves of bread”.

 The devil even backed his temptation with scriptural passages: “…it is written, ‘He will command his angels concerning you,’ and ‘On their hands they will bear you up, so that you will not dash your foot against a stone’” (v.
 6, cf. Ps 91:11-12).
 In Saint Paul’s Second Letter to the Corinthians he wrote: “… even Satan disguises himself as an angel of light” (2Cor 11:14).
 It is very important to note that the ability to quote the scripture is not and will never be a sign of being from God.

 There is need for every Christian to fortify him/herself always but in a special way during this season through fasting and prayer.
-Following Jesus our Teacher and our Lesson, everyone is called to prayer and fasting.
-Fasting does not simply imply abstaining from food likewise prayer is much more than vocal prayers many know about.
-They do not exclude these but they mean much more than these.
+Following Jesus, our Teacher, everyone is called to prayer and fasting.
+Fasting does not simply imply abstaining from food.
+Similarly prayer is much more than vocal prayers.
+They mean much more than these.
 As we struggle to abstain from food it is also more important to abstain from every form of sin.
-Again, as we say our vocal prayers we should know that prayer is communication.
+Again, as we say our vocal prayers we should remember that prayer is communication.
 No healthy communication is one-way.
 God expects us also to listen to Him.
 In the words of St John Chrysostom “Prayer is a precious way of communicating with God, it gladdens the soul and gives repose to its afflictions.
 You should not think of prayer as being a matter of words.
 It is a desire for God, and indescribable devotion ….”
 (The Divine Office, II, 1997, pp. 21-22).